 William Calley’s Strange Path To My Lai

 William Calley was born in June 1943 in Miami.
 The son of a World War II veteran, Calley seemed ambivalent about following in his father’s military footsteps.
 He went to military academies because he’d dropped out of high school.
-When Calley tried to join the Army in 1964 — he was rejected — it was only after working a handful of dead-end jobs.
+When Calley tried to join the Army in 1964, he was rejected.

 But the war in Vietnam drew Calley to the military like a magnet.
 Upon hearing that the draft board was looking for him, Calley enlisted.